Damgam/Assetto-Corsa-Dynamic-Music-Player/README.md

 - Configurability (Currently only by editing files, dedicated ingame config app coming sometime soon).

 Todo:
-- Ingame config app - Config stuff is at the very top of the Lua file right now if you need to change volume or some parameters.
+- Ingame config app - Config stuff is at the very top of the Lua file right now if you need to change volume or some parameters,
 - Bugfixing,
 - Possible extra features if I come up with ideas for such.

 Known Issues:
+- Each playlist needs to have at least 2 files to avoid infinite loop (that prevents the same track to play twice in a row),
-- (FIXED) Playback can bug out when you restart the race without quitting to desktop, or when you jump between replay and live game.
+- (FIXED) Playback can bug out when you restart the race without quitting to desktop, or when you jump between replay and live game,
 - App does not respect ingame volume sliders, not even the Master one.
 (There's no slider for music).
-Option to adjust volume will come with an app, until then you can adjust volume in the lua file.
+Option to adjust volume will come with an app, until then you can adjust volume in the lua file,
 - Due to Lua API call for leaderboards being broken, online mode does not use features related to your position in the race.
-Intensity levels are purely race progression based.
+Intensity levels are purely race progression based,
 - For the same reason, finish music will certainly be wrong in Online.
-It will work, but it will use your bugged position to determine if it should play podium music or lose music.
+It will work, but it will use your bugged position to determine if it should play podium music or lose music,
 - Default volume balancing might be a bit too wild for some.
 Config coming soon, until then you can edit the Lua file with your own values.
 Config stuff is at the very top of the file.